What is refined sugar and how is it made?

 What are the healthier alternatives to sugar?

-The one disadvantage of palm sugar is that, it leaves a sand like residue which has to be taken out or left behind when you have your coffee.
+The one disadvantage of palm sugar is that it leaves a sand-like residue that has to be taken out or left behind when you have your coffee.

 Please know that what we are talking about palm sugar here which is taken from palm trees sap and not coconut sugar which is made from the flowers of coconut sugar.
 Although, both are natural sugars too palm sugar is the healthier alternative.